-Heterogeneity was high ($I^2 = 65\%$) in the analysis of high-intensity interventions because of the very large effect size for the outcome of chlamydia infection incidence in 1 study (18).
-However, I^2 was reduced to 0% in sensitivity analyses when infections of gonorrhea and trichomonas, instead of chlamydia, were analyzed, with only minor attenuation of pooled effect size (OR changed from 0.38 to 0.48).
+Heterogeneity was high ( $I^2 = 65\%$ ) in the analysis of high-intensity interventions because of the very large effect size for the outcome of chlamydia infection incidence in 1 study (18).
+However, $I^2$ was reduced to 0% in sensitivity analyses when infections of gonorrhea and trichomonas were analyzed for this study instead of chlamydia infection, with only minor attenuation of pooled effect size (odds ratio changed from 0.38 to 0.48).
 This study did not report a composite outcome of any STI, and we chose, a priori, chlamydia infection as our primary outcome because it has the highest prevalence of the 3 STIs examined.